Quito in 5 Days

 Museo de la Ciudad

-In the final gallery is a temporary exhibit.
-There’s no indication of what this exhibit might be until we arrive.
-It turns out to be the history of Quito’s markets, so rather an anti climax.
+In the final gallery is a temporary exhibition.
+There’s no indication of what this exhibition might be until we arrive.
+When we visited, it turned out to be the history of Quito’s markets, so rather an anti climax.

 Parque la Alameda